 Blaenau Ffestiniog Railway station is the terminus of the Conwy Valley Line and also the adjacent narrow gauge Ffestiniog Railway.
 We stay for almost three hours in Blaenau Ffestiniog, a town known as the Victorian slate capital of the world.
 The industry declined so that only the Llechwedd Slate Caverns, a former slate mine, remain today as a popular tourist attraction open to visitors.

 Our train leaves Blaenau Ffestiniog, steam hauled, at around 16:00 and returns to Llandudno Junction.
 After changing direction of travel we continue eastwards, still steam hauled, stopping at Chester, Frodsham, and Warrington Bank Quay to set down passengers.
-Our final calling point is Preston and so ends a memorable day out.
+Our final calling point is Preston and so ends a memorable day out to Snowdonia.

 Approximate timings shown